FAQs for Committee Chairs

 Yes.
 Our office staff can assist you with meeting scheduling.
 If you contact our office, we can take the times when you are available throughout the semester or academic year, and then poll committee members to find the options that work for them.
 We can also reserve a room and send out the meeting schedule.

 It depends on the committee’s charge.
 Some committees with active agendas meet monthly, such as the Educational Policy Committee.
 Others meet as needed when business arises (e.g., the Faculty Hearings and Faculty Grievance Committees).
 Some faculty committees schedule monthly meetings in advance, but may cancel when there is no business to address.
 Committees are not required to have a minimum or maximum number of meetings per year.

 Yes, depending on the size of your committee.
-The Office of Faculty Governance manages a conference room on the second floor of Student Affairs Buildings (formerly Carr Building) that seats up to 15 people and has AV capabilities.
-We can reserve Room 200B for committees as available.
-If your committee requires a larger space or one that is accessible (Student Affairs Building or SAB) does not have an elevator), our staff can locate and reserve spaces for your meeting or event.
+The Office of Faculty Governance manages a conference room on the second floor of the Henry Owl Building that seats up to 15 people and has AV capabilities.
+Room 200B can be reserved for committee use as available.
+If your committee requires a larger space or one that is accessible (please note that the Owl Buidling does not have an elevator), our staff can locate and reserve spaces for your meeting or event.

 To reserve 200B Henry Owl Building, use our online reservation form or call 919-962-7748.